Veterans Are Honored Here

 I have five men in my family who served in the Military, two of the men are pictured here.
 My father entered the U.S. Army in 1945 served and was Honorably Discharged in 1946.
 My brother entered the U.S. Navy in 1972 served in what was considered a war zone and was Honorably Discharged in 1974.
 He maintained an Inactive Reserve status until 1978.

 It takes a special love combined with courage and integrity to graciously accept the detailed assignment provided by the government and not evade or go awol.
 In my family, dedication, determination, commitment, and focus are some of the attributes my father and brother demonstrated before, during, and after their Honorable Discharge.

 Listen to their personal testimonies below.

-Serving in the Military was a great experience for me, I bought two cars, had my clothes, shoes, and hats tailor-made.
+Serving in the Military was a great experience for me, I bought two cars and had my clothes, shoes, and hats tailor-made.
 Most of all, I got to travel and visit parts of the world, which I had only seen in books.
 I took a Christmas vacation with friends in Bangkok, Thailand.
 I visited Sapporo, Okinawa, Yokohama, Yokosuka, and Tokyo.
 My experience in Japan will stay with me for a lifetime.
 I rented houses and lived off base, in the Philippines, Hawaii, and Long Beach California.
-In addition, the military provided a four-year college scholarship and a no money down guaranteed backing of my mortgage.
+In addition, the military provided a four-year college scholarship and a no-money-down guaranteed backing of my mortgage.

 I close by saying, it would be nice to see all abled body persons spend at least two years in service to others.
 The military may not be a good fit for all, but they could join the Job Corps or the Peace Corps.
 Working in teams, valuing life, and viewing people through the humanity lens without judgments are my results from serving others.
 I pray that all experience the value of volunteering to assist and serve others.
 God bless you and thank you for this opportunity.